A Graph-Matching Formulation of the Interleaving Distance between Merge Trees: Approximating the Interleaving Distance: Linear Binary Optimization

-Note that $H_{r,r'}$ does not depend on the chosen extension of $C^*$, and, in fact, it depends only on $r,r'$. \Cref{lem:extension_cost} states that $H_{r,r'}$ accounts for the deletions of all the vertices which are not below $r$ or $r'$.
+Note that $H_{r,r'}$ does not depend on the chosen extension of $C^*$, and, in fact, it depends only on $r,r'$.
+The upcoming lemma states that $H_{r,r'}$ accounts for the deletions of all the vertices which are not below $r$ or $r'$.